sagemath/p_group_cohomology/src/doc/source/index.rst

 Versions
 --------

+  * v3.0: Turn the cohomology package into a "new style spkg".
+It is into several smaller parts that are either using an autotoolized build system or are pip installable.
   * v2.1.5, v2.1.6: Cope with several backwards incompatible changes in SageMath.
 Improved computation of the nil-radical, including a degree-wise computation.
 Methods is_nilpotent and nilpotency_degree for cohomology